Newsletter Signup

 Directions

-In the meantime, make the chipotle butter.
-Combine softened butter, lime juice, cilantro, chipotle peppers and a generous pinch of salt.
-Place onto plastic wrap and roll the butter into a log.
-Place into the refrigerator or freezer until ready to use.
+• 1While the corn roasts, make the chipotle butter.
+Combine softened butter, lime juice, cilantro, chipotle peppers in adobo, and a generous pinch of salt.

 Adam and Joanne's Tips